 Home-Made Carpet Cleaning Solutions

-that can be dissolved in water, ranging from red wine to blood or other body fluids.
+Note: This is useful for stains caused by any product that can be dissolved in water, ranging from red wine to blood or other body fluids.

 Carpet Cleaning Solution #1